LWJ1982/Quintet-Sandbox/README.md

 -

 ### Git + Github (Version control system)
-Using Git as a version control system that tracks changes to files while GitHub as a web-based platform that hosts Git repositories and provides collbration features for developers.
+Using Git as a version control system that tracks changes to files while GitHub as a web-based platform that hosts Git repositories and provides collaboration features for developers.

 Create a new repositories on GitHub (remote)